spectrocloud/librarium/packages/docs/content/06-integrations/kubernetes-dashboard.md

 ## Accessing the dashboard

 * **ClusterIP service type**

 When connected to the cluster remotely, run the following command to establish a connection to dashboard deployment on port 8080

 ```
 kubectl port-forward -n kubernetes-dashboard service/kubernetes-dashboard 8080:443
 ```

 To access Kubernetes Dashboard, go to the below URL in a browser of your choice

 ```
 https://localhost:8080
 ```

-When you’re in the Dashboard login page, to get the bearer token, you can run the below command from Terminal window
+In the Dashboard login page, to get the bearer token, run the below command from Terminal window:

 ```
 kubectl -n kubernetes-dashboard describe secret $(kubectl -n kubernetes-dashboard get secret | grep kubernetes-dashboard-token | awk '{print $1}')
 ```

 The output of the above command will look like this, where the token value is in the last line

 ```
 Name:         kubernetes-dashboard-token-h4lnf
 Namespace:    kubernetes-dashboard